On successful completion of this minor, students will be able to:

 - critically discuss socio-legal theories and concepts; and

 - understand theoretical perspectives on the connections between justice, law and society. and

 - communicate effectively in oral and written formats.

 Offered by the School of Social and Political Science

-In this minor you will examine the capacity and power of law to deliver justice in a range of social, historical and political contexts.
-A key focus is the origins and effects of legal processes.
+A Law and Justice minor offers students the opportunity to examine the capacity and power of law to deliver justice in a range of social, historical and political contexts.
+A key focus of the subjects in this sequence is an engagement with the origins and effects of law's processes.